dukeayers/perma-place/README.md

 ### data-permanent-pos-v

 Vertically aligns the permanent placeholder but still allows the user to control the left/right position.
-Expects any value.
+Expects any true value.

 ### Example